robdodson/robdodson.github.com/source/_posts/2012-05-31-how-to-use-ejs-in-express.markdown

 categories: [Chain, Node, Express, Templates, EJS]
 ---

+*Update: If you're starting a fresh project with Express it's much easier to just run `express --ejs`.
+That will scaffold out an Express app for you with EJS ready to go!*

 Here's a quick explanation of how to use EJS instead of Jade in your Express projects.
 This is super easy and covered well in the documentation but I wanted to put it here since that's what I worked on today :)

 <!--more-->